Billing Account

 else:

-overflow = total_tokens - plan['tokens']
+overflow_tokens = total_tokens - plan['tokens']

 print(f"{plan_name}: {plan['tokens']} tokens, "

-recommend_plan(monthly_vn_minutes=500, monthly_sms=100)
+recommend_plan(monthly_vn_minutes=500, monthly_tts_minutes=100)

 Best Practices

-1. Balance and Token Verification:
+1. Balance Verification:

-Always check both credit balance and token allowance before high-cost operations
+Always check credit balance before high-cost operations

 Add a buffer (10-20%) to estimated credit costs for safety

-3. Monitoring:
+2. Monitoring:

 Set up webhooks for real-time balance updates

-Monitor both credit balance and token usage during campaigns
+Monitor credit balance during campaigns

-4. Cost Management:
+3. Cost Management:

 Separate estimates into token-eligible and credit-only services